SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

 Let's take a look at how a GitHub workflow file is organized:

-* Initially, we start by giving the workflow a `name`
+* Initially, we start by giving the workflow a `name`.
 * Next, we specify what events the workflow should be triggered.
-This includes both the action (pull request, push etc) and on what branches it should activate
+This includes both the action (pull request, push, etc.) and on what branches it should activate.
 * Next, we list the jobs that we want to do.
-Jobs are by default executed in parallel but can also be dependent on each other
+Jobs are by default executed in parallel but can also be dependent on each other.
-* In the `runs-on`, we can specify which operation system we want the workflow to run on.
+* In the `runs-on`, we can specify which operating system we want the workflow to run on.
 * Finally, we have the `steps`.
 This is where we specify the actual commands that should be run when the workflow is executed.